emilylackershire/Simplicial_Ratio/README.md

 We define a simplicial pair of edges as two edges of different size where one edge in included in the other.
 It can also be useful to look at the matrix **simplicial counts**, where we compute the number of **simplicial pairs** separately for every pair of edge sizes, as well as the **simplicial matrix**, where we compute the simplicial ratio separately for each pair of edge sizes present in the hypergraph.

 The code to compute those new measure can be found in the **simplicial_ratio.py** code, and examples are given in the **simpliciality.ipynb** notebook.
+Input to the main function is a **list of sets** that enumerates the hyperedges.

 ### Example